A toy is a product underthat is clearly designed for or intended to be played with by children under the age of 14.

 - Make sure there are no sharp edges, nails or screws sticking out of the toy.

 - If the toy needs batteries, make sure younger children cannot open the part of the toy where the batteries are stored.
 Never mix old and new, or different strength batteries in the toy as this can make the old or weaker batteries very hot and they can leak dangerous chemicals.
 Children can also choke on batteries.

 - Always take care when buying toys with electrical parts and read the safety instructions carefully.
 Check that the toy is properly insulated and protected so your child can’t touch any live wires.

 |Always buy a good quality charger for electronic equipment.
 Buy chargers from a reputable retailer and check they have the CE mark.
 Poor quality chargers can cause electrocution or fire and can damage the equipment.
 Don’t buy a charger if:

 Not all products designed for children under 14 years of age are toys.
 Some examples include:

 - Sports equipment

 - Games consoles and games software

-- Businesses that place products on the market not covered by toy safety regulations such as play equipment and activity toys should ensure these products are safe in accordance with the General Product Safety Regulations.
-You can get more information about safety standards at nsai.ie.
+A business that sells products that are not covered by toy safety regulations, should make sure that the products are safe and in line with the General Product Safety Regulations.
+Get more information about safety standards at nsai.ie.